cepdnaclk/e21-co227-PeraVerse-Event-Details-Page/README.md

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Event Details Page of PeraVerse's Dynamic Schedule Board
+# Event Details Page of PeraVerse
 ---

 ## Team